MayuriSutar12/protocol_8_api_doc/list-st-1.md

 # API Design: List Security Tokens (STs)

 ## Overview

-This API retrieves a list of all security tokens (STs), supporting pagination for efficient data management.
+This API retrieves a list of all security tokens (STs) and supports pagination to manage data more efficiently.

 ---